 Share your favorite tomatoes

 Have you ever planted tomatoes?
 What is your favorite variety?
 If you grow some this year I would love for you to share your pictures with me.
 You can tag me on Instagram at @dogwoodsanddandelions.
-And if you still need a garden plan I’ve got one for you in my Resource Library.
+And if you still need a garden plan I’ve got several for you in my Resource Library.
 You can sign up here to access it.
 Happy Gardening!